G.I. Joe Season 3: episode 2.25

 "I'm not asking that he guard the president, just give him something he can cut his teeth on."

-"Yea, this is not my first time, Slaughter.
+"Yea, this isn't my first rodeo, Slaughter.
 Technical ability isn't the only thing to consider.
 A mission unit is an organic being.
 'Trust' is a big part of the organism: if the members can't trust each other, then the unit breaks."

-Beach sighed.
+Beach sighed; his armpits felt like they were burning.
 "Alright, I'll let the kid in, but if he shits on the carpet, you're cleaning up the mess."

 "Deal."
-The marine frowned.
+The marine folded his arms.
 "Are we done here?"

 "I don't have anything else."